A Cup of Herbal Tea

 Luke 11:42

 Instead of seed counting, the Pharisees needed God to expand their hearts.
-The end of the law is love, for God is Love (1 John 4:8).
+Since God is love, love is the end of the law (1 John 4:8).

 “You have been told, O mortal, what is good, and what the Lord requires of you: Only to do justice and to love goodness, and to walk humbly with your God.”